Kitabı oku: «Suvorov & business. Timeless Lessons from the Russian Master Strategist»

 At a cost of 100 rubles, I started selling the dashboards for 400 rubles at new sales outlets that bore no relation to me at all.

 My competitors never saw what was coming though.
 They were simply happy that dashboards were selling for RUB 1,200, resumed their make-shift assembly operations, and set similar prices.
 Today these recollections cannot but make me smile.
 After a while, I played out the very same formula again, and the competition allowed me, again, to establish a temporary monopoly for a couple of months.
-The profits that an entrepreneur makes within this short period can be several times higher than regular profits of one or even two years.
+The profits that an entrepreneur makes within this short period can be several times higher than regular profits for one or even two years.

-…I once got involved into a tender with a competitor.
-At that time, my company already had own production facilities and manufactured bulletproof glass, used laser cutting systems for armor plates, produced thousands of other components and parts; our competitor, on the other hand, was basically buying components and assembling armored vehicles.
+I once got involved in a tender with a competitor.
+At that time, my company already had its own production facilities and manufactured thousands of components and parts; our competitor, on the other hand, was basically buying components from suppliers.

-It was quite easy to calculate that his cars, which would be competing against our armored vehicle, cost RUB 2.8 million each to produce.
+It was quite easy to calculate that his cars, which would be competing against our vehicles, cost RUB 2.8 million each to produce.
 Unfortunately, the bids in that tender were not evaluated on product quality, brand history, or prior successful contracts.
 It was all about the price.
 And it all came down to two principal objectives: not to sell below our usual price, or we would have to stick to that price going forward; but also to outsmart the competitor.
-I had to begrudgingly lower the bar and strip the vehicle of some one-of-the-kind, patented options that only our company could offer.
+I had to begrudgingly lower the bar and strip the vehicle of one-of-the-kind, patented options that only our company could offer.
 That made it possible to bring the cost all the way down to RUB 2.1 million.

-The tender opened at RUB 3.8 million, the price gradually slipping down and sometimes stalling, so far as was reasonable for Internet bidding.
+The tender opened at RUB 3.8 million, the price gradually slipping down and sometimes stalling, so far as was reasonable for internet bidding.
 Our bids were lightning fast to show that we did not hesitate to drop the price; our competitor was faltering, each new bid taking longer.
 The longest halt came at RUB 3.1 million.
 We bid down once again and at RUB 2.9 million, the tender was ours.

-…During another tender, for low-margin cash-in-transit vans I was able to do exactly the opposite.
-It was clear that the two other participants would fight to the bitter end; after all, the prize was an order for armored vans for a major Russian bank.
-A contract like this can easily mean full capacity utilization for 5—6 months even for a heavyweight.
+During another tender, for low-margin cash-in-transit (CIT) vans I was able to do exactly the opposite.
+It was clear that the two other participants would fight to the bitter end; after all, the prize was an order for CIT vehicles for a major Russian bank.
+A contract like this can easily mean full production capacity for 5—6 months even for a heavyweight.

 But that was not the end of the story.
 The winning bidder pleaded with the bank to top up the price by at least 10%.
 Failing to get that, he turned to his competitor asking for help to make good on the contract.
 The bank agreed to have two suppliers.
 At the end of the day, my two competitors first wrestled, plummeting the price to barely top the cost, and then ended up together in the low-margin segment where they ran down their production facilities and wasted time.
 And I used that time to conquer the VIP segment.